zachelnet/rocm-rs/README.md

 ## Prerequisites

 - AMD ROCm installed (version 6.3 or later recommended.It may work on older versions, but I did not test that)
+- Ubuntu 24.04 (it works on WSL too)
 - Rust toolchain (1.65.0 or later recommended)
 - A compatible AMD GPU